 Who has been a major influence on your financial decisions?

 I don’t know them personally, but the McNeely’s of His and Her Money were my number one cheerleaders for a long time.
-I listened to their podcast daily, it was very encouraging.
-I also made many friends on social media.
+Their podcast was very encouraging.
+I listened to their podcast daily and also made many friends on social media.

 Do you do a monthly budget?
 Any tips for sticking to it?